One of the things that new FPGA students struggle with is the fact that everything in digital logic takes place in parallel.

 BUSYtrue when it doesn’t need to be will slow down the pipeline.

-STBis raised, the data being transferred cnanot be changed until the clock after the transaction takes place.
+STBis raised, the data being transferred cannot be changed until the clock after the transaction takes place.
 That is, use

 (STB)&&(!BUSY)to determine if things need to change.